What is a Victorian Turkish bath,

 But a Victorian habitué, or indeed habituée, in the late 1850s or '60s, would easily have recognised all the processes described in the definition I have proposed:

 Turkish bath n.
-1. a type of bath in which the bather sweats freely in a room which is heated by hot dry air (or in two or three such rooms at progressively higher temperatures), followed by a full body wash (sometimes preceded by a cold plunge), then by a massage, and finally by a period of relaxation in a cooling-room.
+1. a type of bath in which the bather sweats freely in a room heated by hot dry air (or in a series of two or three such rooms maintained at progressively higher temperatures), usually followed by a cold plunge, a full body wash and massage, and a final period of relaxation in a cooling-room.

 2. (sometimes pl.) an establishment offering Turkish baths.